October 10, 2024

 Simple Fun Turns into Crisis

-BWCA Ethan Waterfall
+Bwca Ethan Waterfall

 The kids were all eager to go cliff jumping by the nearby islands.
 But I was still getting changed, and they didn’t know the drop-off areas.
 So I told them not to go to the Islands until I was ready.
 But kids being kids, they were too excited to wait and swam to the nearby islands.
 So by the time I was heading to the shore, they were all on the island, except two Scouts in a canoe near the island.